 What is the Microbiome Diet?
 Eat these 10 foods for gut health

 Can a microbiome diet help you improve your gut health?
-The food we choose to eat influences our gut bacteria, which influences our gut health.
-Read on to learn more about why the microbiome is so important to our health, how what you eat can keep your microbiome healthy, and discover some of the best foods for gut health.
+As a registered dietitian, I’m well acquainted with the facts that the food we choose to eat influences our gut bacteria, which influences our gut health.
+The microbiome is so important to our health: what we eat can keep our microbiome healthy so in this blog post, I’ve included ways to discover the best foods for optimal gut health nutrition.

 - our gut health